jamesclancy/SafeCardGame/README.md

                ] ] ]
 ```

-Additionally, at this stage, I noticed that the playmat background on the creatures was missing a `'` around the url so I added that.
+Additionally, at this stage, I noticed that the playmat background on the creatures was missing a `'` around the URL so I added that.

 Now our layout is largely wired up to the GameState.
 Next, we will need to define some events which modify the GameState and attach those events to the UI.